Share this page

 TIES Center is the national technical assistance center on inclusive practices and policies.
 It works with states, districts, and schools to support the movement of students with disabilities from less inclusive to more inclusive environments.

-Inclusion is an ongoing commitment to work for the valued membership, active participation, and learning of each student with their age grade peers, utilizing a wide array of school community structures, practices, and supports.
+Inclusion is an ongoing commitment to working for the valued membership, active participation, and learning of each student with their age-grade peers, utilizing a wide array of school community structures, practices, and supports.
 Specific outcomes and values underlying each area of focus are: